It can happen in any industry, to any employee.

 Burnout also impacts life outside of work and can cause personal issues for employees as their troubles at work creep into other aspects of their life.
 This can further exacerbate physical or mental wellbeing problems.

-If you’d like to learn more about the power of using employee engagement surveys, please don’t hesitate to get in touch with us here at Primary Colours Surveys.
+If you’d like to learn more about the power of using employee engagement surveys, please don’t hesitate to get in touch with us here at Edgecumbe.
 Our friendly team are ready and waiting to help you get started.

 We can work with you to create a more engaged workforce and overcome things like employee burnout from impacting your organisation.